 Providing your cat with an environment that is enriching is vital to teaching your cat to scratch on appropriate objects.
 Destructive scratching can occur in cats because their needs have not been fully met.
 Cats need the proper resources to perform their natural behaviors and have control over their social interactions.
 You can enhance your cat's health and well-being by ensuring all their needs are met in the home.
-The AAFP has a wealth of information for cat owners on environmental enrichment.
-Visit: www.catvets.com/environmental-needs.
+The AAFP has a wealth of information for cat caregivers on environmental enrichment.
+Visit: www.catfriendly.com/enrichment.